 We usually ask for a donation of $2 per student for classroom style presentations.
 For booth-style presentations, we suggest $50.
 However, our goal is to share insect education no matter what your organization can afford!
-If cost is a concern, please specifically mention your needs when you contact us.
+If cost is a concern, please let us know.